Propulsive performance of a windsurf-inspired pitching foil: Results and discussion

-To optimise the travelled speed, we want to maximise the $\mathrm{C_{drive}}$ coefficient.
-From the working map ($St_A$, $\alpha_{m}$) of $\mathrm{C_{drive}}$, we now determine the optimal drive coefficient $\mathrm{C_{drive, \ opti}}$ for each value of $St_{A}$ and the mean incidence angle $\alpha_{m, \ opti}$ associated with this optimal value, which are illustrated in Figure \ref{fig:force_coeff_opti}.
-For each value of $St_{A}$, the experimental data shows that $\alpha_{m, \ opti}$ increases as a function of AWA.
-In Figure~\ref{fig:force_coeff_opti}.b,the driving force is always larger when pitching compared to the static case (black, $St_{A} = 0$).
+To optimize the traveled speed, we want to maximize the $C_{drive}$ coefficient.
+From the working map (St$_A$, $\alpha_{m}$) of $C_{drive}$, we now determine the optimal drive coefficient $C_{\mathrm{drive, \ opti}}$ for each value of St$_{A}$ and the mean incidence angle $\alpha_{\mathrm{m, \ opti}}$ associated with this optimal value, which are illustrated in Figure \ref{fig:force_coeff_opti}.
+For each value of St$_{A}$, the experimental data shows that $\alpha_{\mathrm{m, \ opti}}$ increases as a function of AWA.
+In Figure~\ref{fig:force_coeff_opti}.b, the driving force is always larger when pitching compared to the static case (black, $St_{A} = 0$).

-Let us look at the case where $\mathrm{C_{drive}} \approx 0.6$ in Figure~\ref{fig:force_coeff_opti}.b.
-Increasing St$_A$ will make it possible to maintain the value of $\mathrm{C_{drive, opti}}$ while reducing AWA, in this case potentially going from AWA $= 55^{\circ}$ in static to AWA $= 35^{\circ}$ if the oscillation rises to a St$_A$ of 0.3.
-This corresponds to a variation in the angle of incidence, $\alpha_{m, \ opti}$, between $16^{\circ}$ and $25^{\circ}$.
+Let us look at the case where $C_{drive} \approx 0.6$ in Figure~\ref{fig:force_coeff_opti}.b.
+Increasing St$_A$ will make it possible to maintain the value of $C_{\mathrm{drive, \ opti}}$ while reducing AWA, in this case potentially going from AWA $= 55^{\circ}$ in static to AWA $= 35^{\circ}$ if the oscillation rises to a St$_A$ of 0.3.
+This corresponds to a variation in the angle of incidence, $\alpha_{\mathrm{m, \ opti}}$, between $16^{\circ}$ and $25^{\circ}$.
 Using unsteady propulsion, the boat can maintain its forward momentum while sailing upwind more efficiently.
-Reducing the AWA reduces the distance travelled and potentially reduces the number of tack changes needed.
-Tacking implies in most cases that the board is not lifted anymore, so reducing the distance travelled and potentially the number of tack changes can definitely reduce the race time.
+Reducing the AWA reduces the distance traveled and potentially reduces the number of tack changes needed.
+Tacking implies in most cases that the board is not lifted anymore, so reducing the distance traveled and potentially the number of tack changes can definitely reduce the race time.

 Another race strategy can be highlighted using Figure~\ref{fig:force_coeff_opti}.a.
-Athletes may want to maintain their trajectory and therefore maintain AWA constant while increasing $\mathrm{C_{drive, \ opti}}$.
+Athletes may want to maintain their trajectory and therefore maintain AWA constant while increasing $C_{\mathrm{drive, \ opti}}$.
 Let's take the case where they want to keep an AWA $= 25^{\circ}$.
-The athletes will then have to modify the mean incidence angle according to how they increase the $St_A$ associated with an increase in $\mathrm{C{drive}}$.
+The athletes will then have to modify the mean incidence angle according to how they increase the St$_A$ associated with an increase in $C_{drive}$.
 This strategy will then result in a threefold increase of the driving force coefficient from 0.18 up to at most 0.44 for as long as the pumping motion is maintained.

 In this section, we have discussed how to generate the most beneficial pitching possible, as well as various navigation strategies that can optimize the trajectory and propulsion of the craft.
 We now need to compare unsteady and steady propulsion.